Get Notifications About Disruptions on Your Line

 Check Service Alerts

-When there is an active alert, you'll see a little triangle next to the line number.
-Tap the line to get more information:
+- When there is an active alert, you'll see a little triangle next to the line name or number.
+Tap the line to get more information.

 Pro tip: The color of an alert indicates how severe it is.

-- Red alerts indicate that a stop is closed or there is significant disruption on the route
+- Red alerts indicate that there is significant disruption on the route or a stop is closed.

 - Yellow alerts indicate that there is mild disruption on the route or a stop has been moved.